anydotcrypto/metatransactions/README.md

 ContractType.RELAYHUB
 ```

-We cover the pros (and cons) for the contract types here.
-If you are unsure which one to use, then we recommend ```ContractType.ProxyHub``` as it works for all existing contracts. e.g. the meta-transaction is sent via a minimal proxy contract and the msg.sender will be the proxy contract's address.
+We cover [ProxyHub vs RelayHub](https://github.com/anydotcrypto/metatransactions#proxyhub-vs-relayhub) later in the README.
+If you are unsure which one to use, then we recommend ```ContractType.PROXYHUB``` as it works for all existing contracts.
+Essentially, each user has a minimal proxy account contract and their meta-transaction is sent via the proxy.
+The target's msg.sender is the proxy contract's address.

 4. You need to decide which replay protection to use.

-Our library contains three types of replay protectio (and more in-depth information can be [found here](https://github.com/PISAresearch/metamask-comp)):
+Our library contains three types of replay protection (and more in-depth information can be [found here](https://github.com/PISAresearch/metamask-comp)):
 - **Replace-by-nonce**: Same as Ethereum, it increments a nonce for every new transaction.
 - **Multinonce:** There are multiple replace-by-nonce queues, so it supports up to N concurrent transactions at any time.
 - **Bitflip:** There is no queue and all transactions are processed out of order (e.g. batch withdrawals).

-If you want to use Replace-by-nonce && Multinonce:
+If you want to use Replace-by-nonce or Multinonce:

 ```
 const concurrency = 10;
 const metaTxHandler = MetaTxHandler.multinonce(ChainID.MAINNET, ChainID.PROXYHUB, concurrency);
 ```

-This sets up the meta-transaction handler to use the multinonce replay proetction with 10 nonce queues and to authorise all meta-transactions to be sent via a proxy contract.
+This sets up the meta-transaction handler to use the multinonce replay protection with 10 nonce queues.
 If you want all transactions to be processed in the transaction by order, then just set ```concurrency=1```.

 If you want to use bitflip: